Kerkulah/Log_Analyzer/README.md

 Log Sources: Syslog, Windows Event Logs, Simulated Logs ||

 <br />
-Download and install packages listed in the requirement in an Anaconda Environment → || From the project folder, launch Streamlit: streamlit run app.py in one terminal
+Download and install packages listed in the requirements in an Anaconda Environment → || From the project folder, launch Streamlit: "streamlit run app.py" in one terminal
-→ Use simulate_logs.py in another terminal, to simulate live logs:
+→ Use "python simulate_logs.py" in another terminal to simulate live logs:

 <br />
 <br />